-All clearing membership applicants must be posted to the COMEX membership community for a period of 20 days prior to any clearing membership approval being effective.
-The COMEX clearing membership application is presented to the Clearing House Risk Committee for final approval.
+All clearing membership applicants must be posted to the CME membership community for a period of 20 days prior to any clearing membership approval being effective.
+The CME clearing membership application is presented to the Clearing House Oversight Committee for final approval.

 Return a copy of the application and all applicable supporting documentation to: